acidau/acidau.github.io/cv/index.md

 **Justice of the Peace (JP)** (Nov 2016 – current)

-Active community volunteer role in certifications and witnessing declarations, affidavits and legal documents for use in New South Wales and Australia.
+Active community role in certifications and witnessing declarations, affidavits and legal documents for use in New South Wales and Australia.

++ Court Appointed Questioner, ensuring Domestic and Family Violence complainants are not directly cross-examined by self-represented defendants.
 + Regular relief JP at community and local court desks pre-pandemic.
 Member of the NSW Justices Association.

 Past experience